dsidavis/DocReadingNotes/Notes.md

    +  If we have a list of OCRResults, then the plot should just work (?)
       + Good reason to have as(x, "OCRResults") or as(x, "TextBoundingBox")
 + Note the getTextColors() method in the plot()

++ Discuss plot.Document and plot.MultiPageDocument and how we modified the former a little (to add pages parameter) to reuse the same code.
+  + needed to remove the MultiPageBoundingBox class from each page after splitting the Multipage into a BoundingBox for each separate page.
+  + Calling plot.Document directly is not ideal as it doesn't allow for extensibility by others.
+    + Could put a class on the list of BoundingBox'es for the pages like we do in ProcessedOCRDocument.
+	  Inclination was to do this for a ProcessedDocument class in Dociface.
+	  Then have ProcessedOCRDocument inherit from this.
+But that is tricky to arrange because of ProcessedOCRDocument inherits from OCRDocument to get dispatch and so would need to inherit from 2 classes.
+This is achievable, but not straightforward due to S3 and S4 and setOldClass being used.